rehierl/abstract-properties/16-x-tree-encodings/16-0-enc-sequences/0-0-x-readme.md

 since (by default) it only supports one child per node.

-A different alternative would be to associate a trace of nodes with a sequence of indexes such that each index points to the **parent** of a node entry.
-Since this encoding can be used to define any node tree, including the child order of a document tree, it will be assumed as the **default encoding** of a tree.
+A different alternative would be to associate a trace of nodes with a sequence of index values such that each index points to the **parent** of a node entry.
+Since this encoding can be used to encode any node tree, including a child order, it will be assumed as **the default explicit encoding** of a tree.

 Note that more explicit encodings are obviously possible.
 Amongst these are adjacency matrices and explicit lists of edge definitions, each of which has its particular advantages and disadvantages in regards to processing the data stored within.
 With that in mind, the focus of the parent-based default encoding scheme is on serializing and deserializing the structure of a tree in a single sequence of numerical values.